Taiwan RoHS Information

 Assurez-vous de pouvoir retirer des circuits en courant continu avant d’effectuer toute action d’installation.Localiser les disjoncteurs ou fusibles sur les lignes électriques DC entretien des circuits.
 Mettez hors tension le circuit ligne ou retirer les fusibles.

-Use DC cables with either insulated crimp-on spade lugs or insulated crimp-on ring connectors.
+Use DC cables with insulated crimp-on spade lugs or crimp-on ring connectors.

 Calibre doit respecter les exigences locales et nationales et les codes de l’électricité.
 Utiliser seulement du fil de cuivre.